Valuable information on getting emergency dental treatment during the coronavirus outbreak.

 Common dental emergencies can strike at any moment without notice.
 After all, that’s what makes them an emergency — you can’t predict or prepare for them.
 You can, of course, try to avoid dental emergencies altogether, but they may still occur.
 You may break a tooth after tripping on some stairs.
 You may break a tooth because of an accident.
 Or you may have had a dental problem that worsens into a 24 hour dental clinic near me.
 These situations can happen even during the coronavirus outbreak.

 In fact, one may even argue that the likelihood of a dental emergency is higher during this period.
 After all, most people have put-off going for regular dental checkups and teeth cleaning because they’re not seen as “essential” services.
-The lack of preventative dental care creates a ground ripe for dental emergencies to flourish in, such as cavities, periodontitis, tooth decay, etc. In these situations, you need emergency dental care — but where do you go during the coronavirus COVID-19 outbreak?
+The lack of preventative dental care creates a ground ripe for dental emergencies to flourish in, such as cavities, periodontitis, tooth decay, etc. In these situations, you need emergency dental care — but where do you go during the coronavirus outbreak?
 And what’s considered a dental emergency anyway?

-This article provides valuable information on getting emergency dental treatment during the coronavirus (COVID-19) outbreak, including when you should or shouldn’t see an emergency dentist.
+This article provides valuable information on getting emergency dental treatment during the coronavirus outbreak, including when you should or shouldn’t see an emergency dentist.

 How do I know if I need emergency dental care?
 What are common dental emergencies?

 When you’re dealing with a dental emergency, you must call your emergency dentist.
 Most emergency dental clinics provide a number you can contact outside of business hours during dental emergencies.
 However, it’s never right to abuse that number for non-emergencies, like a toothache — it’s especially wrong to use that number during a coronavirus.
 Unfortunately, studies have shown that almost half of all dental emergencies aren’t really emergencies at all.
 So, let’s look at what is or isn’t considered a dental emergency.